 Tarte promises that it is free of parabens, sodium lauryl sulfate, and phthalates so it’s safe and healthy to use.

 What Has It Done To My Face?

 I followed my regular skincare and makeup routine except for the foundation part which I’ve substituted with the tinted hydrator.

 The texture of the hydrator is thick to the touch.
 It’s not as liquidy as you would expect.
 It also doesn’t have any fragrance to it so that’s good.
 Although it smells a little weird too.
 But not anything near revolting.

 My face was looking…usual.
 Some bits of redness on my cheek.
 And remnants of my recent break out here and there.

-After I applied it on my face, it felt like lotion.
+After I applied it to my face, it felt like lotion.
 The good cooling kind of lotion.
 It did reduce my red spots a little to the point where they looked like a more poised natural blush (yay!).
 My break out spots, however— well they were simply hydrated.

-My skin texture was on the average when I tested it out.
+My skin texture was on average when I tested it out.
 Not too rough, and not looking too polished either.
 The product didn’t make my skin smoother, but it really did add moisture.